Xylot/RLMapChanger/README.md

 ## Map Documentation
 Each map has a shorthand value used by Rocket League.
-To specifiy a map, run the script using the shorthand value as defined below:
+To specifiy a map, run the script using the shorthand value as defined below (Credits to CantFly from [Ballchasing](https://Ballchasing.com) for the map codes):

     {
         "arc_p": "Starbase ARC",